stealjs/steal/docs/pages/project-exporting.md

 };
 ```

 The [steal-tools.grunt.export] grunt task above loads modules and transpiles them to CommonJS, AMD, and a global distributables.
-The [steal-tools.grunt.export] task requires a [steal-tools.SystemConfig].
+The [steal-tools.grunt.export] task requires a [steal-tools.StealConfig].
 In this example, `steal.config` points to the `package.json` file which will hold the export configuration.

 ## Publishing